SynBioHub/synbiohub2-docs/content/AboutSynBioHub/_index.md

 ---
 SynBioHub basically includes two projects:

-1. An open source software project providing a web interface for the storing, publishing and sharing of synthetic biology designs.
+1. Provides computational access for software and data integration, and a graphical user interface that enables users to search for, store, share, and publish designs in a Web browser.

 2. A public instance of the aforementioned software project at synbiohub.org, allowing users to upload and share designs.